Hotel Lux (film): Plot

+Meyer arrives and collaborates with Zeisig and Frida.
+However his name appears in a list of political dissidents which Hitler asked Stalin to deport back to Germany.
+Zeisig helps Meyer escape the police but is arrested in the process.
+Zeisig and Frida narrowly escape being shot by Nikolai Yezhov when the latter is arrested by the KGB.

+Stalin has figured out Zeisig's shams and goes personally to confront him at his hotel room, armed guards in tow.
+He mentions that the German foreign minister, Joachim von Ribbentrop, is visiting to sign a non aggression pact and asks him about whether or not he can trust Hitler.

+Suddenly, Meyer appears, decked in a Hitler costume, distracting Stalin, allowing Zeisig to knock him unconscious.
+He takes Stalin's clothes and his mustache.
+The two men, imitating the leaders as they did in their show, walk out of the hotel to gasping onlookers.
+They direct their driver to take them to the airport and escape Moscow, intending to fly to America along with Frida.

+At a different runway, Ribbentrop arrives and is surprised to hear that Hitler has already landed and begun discussions personally, as Meyer and Zeisig's plane flies over them.
+Back at the hotel, Stalin attempts to identify himself but is ridiculed by guests due to his lack of hair and mustache.

+In a post-credits scene, Zeisig notes that in the real-life photo of the meeting between Stalin and Ribbentrop, Stalin's mustache is crooked.

 Background

 The film's director, Leander Haußmann, grew up under communism in Quedlinburg, Saxony-Anhalt.
 The film is dedicated to the director's late father, Ezard Haußmann.

 Hotel Lux was in pre-production more than four years; the script was worked on by two screenwriters.
 Herbig, a popular comedian, actor, and director known as a perfectionist, required more changes before he would sign on.
 He found the first versions of the script to be "too dramatic, too brutal," but joined the production after a lighter tone was reached.
 Herbig said he could finally relate to the character, a clueless comedian.

 At the Rome Film Festival 2011, German distributor Bavaria Film sold the film to Italian distributor Archibald Films.

 Reception

 Accolades

 The official German film evaluation institution Deutsche Film- und Medienbewertung rated Hotel Lux as "especially valuable" (besonders wertvoll), the highest rating possible.

 Historical references

 The production company has released teaching materials related to the film.